Guide to opponents in Kali yuga

 Introduction

-This is possibly the first online guide for Gaudiya Vaisnavas.
-Historically, Vedanta sutra is an analysis and refutation of other Vedic and non-Vedic philosophies, establishing the supremacy of Vedanta philosophy.
-Jiva Gosvami wrote his Sandarbhas and Baladeva Vidyabhusana his Govinda Bhasya to establish superiority of Gaudiya Vedanta based on Srimad Bhagavatam as the topmost pramana.
-Bhaktivinoda Thakura and Bhaktisiddhanta Sarasvati wrote about various types of opponents to Gaudiya Vaishnavism and Srila Prabhupada also briefly discussed various religions and philosophies from the point of view of Gaudiya Vedanta.
-This guide includes some new (or rather rehashed and diluted old) ideologies like the New Age.
+This is possibly the first online guide for Gaudiya Vaisnavas of this sort.
+Historically, Vedanta sutra in its second adhyaya includes an analysis and refutation of other Vedic and non-Vedic philosophies, establishing the supremacy of Vedanta philosophy.
+Gaudiya Vaisnava acarya Jiva Gosvami wrote his Sandarbhas and Baladeva Vidyabhusana his Govinda Bhasya to establish the superiority of Gaudiya Vedanta based on Srimad Bhagavatam as the topmost pramana.
+Later Bhaktivinoda Thakura and Bhaktisiddhanta Sarasvati defined and refuted various types of opponents to Gaudiya Vaishnavism and together with Srila Prabhupada they also briefly discussed various religions and philosophies from the point of view of Gaudiya Vedanta.
+To come closer to modern readers, this guide also includes some new (or rather rehashed and diluted old) ideas like those from New Age.

 While ignorance can be removed by an argument, only the mercy of the Lord makes one a devotee.
 The goal shouldn't be to defeat our opponents (since this usually turns them away) but to present information bridging the gap between us and enabling them to listen.
 Using examples of Vedic civilization around the world as the source of other civilizations proved effective in this regard.
-We are actually much less different from other devotional monotheistic traditions (especially in their original forms) than most think.
+We are actually much less different from other devotional monotheistic traditions (especially in their most original forms) than most think.
 The idea is to look for similarities rather than differences whenever possible.
-Then can follow our positive presentation of Gaudiya Vaishnava siddhanta as the most profound and widest picture of spiritual reality.
+Then our positive presentation of Gaudiya Vaishnava siddhanta as objectively the most profound and widest picture of spiritual reality can follow.

-Varied approaches should be used according to time, place and audience.
+Varied preaching approaches should be used according to time, place and audience.
 First we have to know who we are talking to, what are their views and attitudes.
-This guide should help.
-Feel free to comment so it can be expanded.
+This guide should help to orient oneself among them.
+Feel free to comment so it can be gradually expanded.

 Secularism vs. spiritualism - characteristics compared